roland-ewald/roland-ewald.github.io/_posts/2025-08-03-new-website-layout-bootstrap5.md

 However, when it came to some more mundane tasks, like applying the same kind of change to all HTML elements in a given structure, I also turned to AI[^copilot], and this did not work at all: the files were a bit too large and the LLM was too focused on only fixing a very narrow example, not _all_ instances that needed fixing (so in those cases just running a simple search&replace would have been more effective).
 Worse, it started to switch _content_ around, i.e. it introduced errors without any reason.
 Clearly, there is still some way to go before we can use these tools as "semi-smart refactoring tools" on files that are not trivially short.

-Bottom line: I had to do these boring changes myself, but at least I could drop some very outdated tools and some things a marginally nicer now.
+Bottom line: I had to do these boring changes myself, but at least I could drop some very outdated tools and some things are marginally nicer now.
 Still, I did not yet manage to improve the projects page... 🥲

 --